jrgriffiniii/puppet-fedora_commons_solr/README.md

-# jrgriffiniii-solr-fedora-commons
+# jrgriffiniii-fedora_commons_solr Puppet Module
-Apache Solr 4.x Module (for Fedora Commons development) for Puppet
+Puppet Module for managing Apache Solr 4.x within the environment of a Fedora Commons deployment